Discovering cool and unique places in the US

 Located in the Sierra Nevada region between California and Nevada, Lake Tahoe is the largest alpine lake in the US.
 It’s encircled by rocky mountains and lush forests, making it one of the most unique, year-round travel destinations in the USA.

 Lake Tahoe is a popular spot for swimming and water sports in the summer, and skiing during the winter.
+It’s also a popular day trip from Sacramento.
 Its versatility makes it one of the most beautiful and unique places to visit in the US.

 6. The Palouse, Washington and Idaho